2018 Volkswagen Atlas

 The Atlas really delivers with optional creature comfort technology too.
 The top of the line that I drove had it all and man it was fun and easy to use.

 I love Volkswagen’s new Digital Cockpit.
-Instead of the traditional instrument cluster, digital cockpit, displays information in digital high-resolution.
+Instead of the traditional instrument cluster, the digital cockpit displays information in digital high-resolution.

 Plus, you can customize and save up to 4-different digital cockpit displays.